xXxRisingTidexXx/math-studies/README.md

 # math-studies

-Source code for LaTeX and Wikipedia excercises
+Source code for LaTeX and Wikipedia excercises.